 Work from home burnout is very real, and it’s horrible.
 And It’s even worse when it’s in a place of sanctuary, such as your home!

-Do you feel that you are lacking motivation, focus, and can’t seem to get anything done?
+Do you feel that you are lacking motivation, focus, and can’t seem to smile or get anything done?

 Feelings of wanting that traditional in-house jobs again will probably enter your brain.
 Before you make any drastic decisions, Stop… You may have burnout!
 It’s normal to start doubting skills and abilities.